Forever Yours - Our lives are enhanced by the people we love and by those who love us.

 My dog greets me with his whole body.
 His ears go up, his eyes smile, his tail wags, and he circles me until I say hello.
 He loves with his whole body.
 Maybe we should do this?
 Imagine if we humans greeted each other as if seeing one another was the best thing that happened that day!

-Why did I name this stained-glass mosaic "Forever Yours?"
-When it was done, I saw two different things when I looked at the birds.
-First, I considered how I used to lean on Larry and the lorikeet in back looks like it is leaning on the one in front.
+Why did I name this stained-glass mosaic Forever Yours?
+When it was finished, I saw two different things in the birds.
+At first, I thought about how I used to lean on Larry—the lorikeet in the back appears to be resting on the one in front.
+Then, I saw it another way.
+When Larry was sick and needed help, he leaned on me.
+In that moment, I saw him as the bird behind.

 Forever Yours: